mstaack/laravel-postgis/README.md

 All models which are to be PostGis enabled **must** use the *PostgisTrait*.

-You must also define an associative array called `$postgisFields` which defines what attributes/columns on your model are to be considered geometry objects.
+You must also define an array called `$postgisFields` which defines what attributes/columns on your model are to be considered geometry objects.

 ```PHP